-The data centre has undergone several transformations over the past decade.
+The data center has undergone several transformations over the past decade.

-Cloud in all its variations has resulted in rapid innovation among IT circles with many old technologies thrown by the wayside, and now Gartner has predicted the ‘death of the data centre’.
+Cloud in all its variations has resulted in rapid innovation among IT circles with many old technologies thrown by the wayside, and now Gartner has predicted the ‘death of the data center’.

-By 2025, Gartner expects 80 percent of enterprises to have migrated entirely away from on-premises data centres following the current trend of transferring workloads to colocation, hosting and the cloud, leaving no need for the traditional data centre and therefore its demise.
+By 2025, Gartner expects 80 percent of enterprises to have migrated entirely away from on-premises data centers following the current trend of transferring workloads to colocation, hosting and the cloud, leaving no need for the traditional data center and therefore its demise.

 Gartner senior research director Ross Winser says more than ever infrastructure and operations (I&O) is becoming increasingly involved in unprecedented areas of the modern day enterprise.

 “The focus of I&O leaders is no longer to solely deliver engineering and operations, but instead deliver products and services that support and enable an organization’s business strategy,” said Ross Winser, senior research director at Gartner.

 “The question is already becoming ‘How can we use capabilities like artificial intelligence (AI), network automation or edge computing to support rapidly growing infrastructures and accomplish business needs?”

 According to Winser, to avoid being left behind enterprises must act now as the critical time-frame for this ‘data center death’ is 2021-2025.